Gandalf Award: Gandalf Grand Master Award

 There was no ballot in 1981.
 All other winners since Tolkien were among the five or six finalists one year earlier.
 Others who appeared on the ballot were C. S. Lewis, Jack Vance, Roger Zelazny, Marion Zimmer Bradley, Anne McCaffrey, and Patricia McKillip.

 Gandalf Award for Book-Length Fantasy

 The Gandalf Award for Book-Length Fantasy was awarded only in 1978 and 1979.
-Again the inaugural winner was Tolkien.
-The second was The White Dragon by Anne McCaffrey.
-Fantasy fiction often wins the older Hugo Award for Best Novel, so Worldcon organizers considered the Gandalf to be partly a duplicate and it was not awarded again.